Home > Shop Products > Drought Tolerant Warm Season Grasses > Seashore Paspalum

 Paspalum is a full sun grass and should not be used in shade.

-If you have a specific question about Platinum, feel free to e-mail for answers.
+If you have a specific question about Platinum TE, feel free call or to e-mail for answers.

 Features & Benefits